 Regulation Deficiency Responsible Party Action Plan Proof of Practice Date To Be Completed Implementation Status/ Date Comments/Ongoing Monitoring Final Approval §1321.
-Staffing. (a) have an adequate number of personnel sufficient to carry out the overall facility operation and its programming, to provide for safety and security of youth and staff and meet established standards and regulations.
-Asst Superintendent D. Warren staff and move staff around to fill any opening and/or cover any call outs.
+Staffing.
+The continued lack of staffing continues to impact delivery of = staff and move staff around to fill any opening and/or cover any call outs.
 4 - Proactive Supervision to Establish Consistent Foundational Unit Operations - Implement Proactive Supervision, an operational strategy designed to train staff to provide consistent and routine unit structure to maintain a safe and environment.
-Goal - Consistency of supervision throughout LPJH will improve youth and staff safety in all units. - To foster a safe and secure environment that improves youth engagement in education, recreation and exercise activities. - Foster consistent operational routines that promote a safe and secure environment. - Consistently utilized proactive supervision as a uniform way of setting operational expectations and standards. -Implement a Detention Training program to provide coaching mentoring and support to new and deployed staff. -Proactive Supervision PowerPoint -Copies of post-course evaluations - Unit logs to establish compliance with Title 15 01/05/2025 (ongoing due to deployments, and new hires) Began in late September, have trained four units. \$1321.
+Goal Proof of Practice - (a) have an adequate number of personnel sufficient to carry out the overall facility operation and its programming, to provide for safety and security of youth and staff and meet established standards and regulations. required services and compliance with additional regulations.
+Section 1321 requires adequate staffing for all operations, programming, activities and functions of the facility to occur and to ensure the safety and security of youth and staff.
+Asst Superintendent D. Warren - Consistency of supervision throughout LPJH will improve youth and staff safety in all units. - To foster a safe and secure environment that improves youth engagement in education, recreation and exercise activities. - Foster consistent operational routines that promote a safe and secure environment. - Consistently utilized proactive supervision as a uniform way of setting operational expectations and standards. -Implement a Detention Training program to provide coaching mentoring and support to new and deployed staff. -Proactive Supervision PowerPoint -Copies of post-course evaluations - Unit logs to establish compliance with Title 15 01/05/2025 (ongoing due to deployments, and new hires) Began in late September, have trained four units. \$1321.
 Staffing. (a) have an adequate number of personnel sufficient to carry out the The continued lack of staffing continues to impact delivery of required services and IDC Probation Director J. Vest 5 - Reduce Population of LPJH - LPJH has had populations well above 300 with a peaked population of 326 in - Daily Population Reports Emails from September 2024, outlining the plan to increase Began October 1, 2024, within a few week we have experienced a reduction in